 We strive to improve the quality of life for individuals, families, and communities by transforming perspectives on diabetes care.
 We are hosting our week of camp at the Cuyamaca Retreat Center just east of San Diego off of Highway 79.

 Katie Kelly has been living with Type 1 diabetes for over 20 years.
 She attended diabetes camp after being diagnosed at 8 years old, and it was a life-changing experience.
 She is a first grade teacher in the Poway Unified School District, and she spent nine summers as a counselor and a director at Outpost Summer Camps in San Diego.

 She started this nonprofit organization with the hope of creating an environment where kids with T1D can embrace the challenges of diabetes together and share lifelong camp memories.

 Medical staff is onsite during the entire week of diabetes camp.
 Volunteer physicians and nurses from local clinics and hospitals will be available each day and have a strong knowledge of Type 1 Diabetes and other medical conditions.
 Medical orders for each child are reviewed and adhered to by our medical volunteers and accommodations are made for allergies, dietary restrictions and medical devices such as insulin pumps and glucose monitors.

-If you are a medical professional and would like to volunteer at our camp please send us an email.
+If you are a medical professional and would like to volunteer at our camp please apply here.

 Volunteers at Camp Kinneloa are passionate about providing this opportunity for kids with Type 1 Diabetes because they have a personal connection to the disease.
 Our volunteers include people living with T1D as well as people who have loved ones and friends living with diabetes.
 Each of our volunteers has first hand knowledge of the struggles associated with Type 1 Diabetes, accommodations that need to be made, and the desire to participate fully in daily activities despite T1D.

-If you are interested in volunteering at our camp please send us an email.
+If you are interested in volunteering at our camp please apply here.